Pyridine: Bonding

 Pyridine has a conjugated system of six π electrons that are delocalized over the ring.
 The molecule is planar and, thus, follows the Hückel criteria for aromatic systems.
 In contrast to benzene, the electron density is not evenly distributed over the ring, reflecting the negative inductive effect of the nitrogen atom.
-For this reason, pyridine has a dipole moment and a weaker resonant stabilization than benzene (resonance energy 117 kJ·mol−1 in pyridine vs. 150 kJ·mol−1 in benzene).
+For this reason, pyridine has a dipole moment and a weaker resonant stabilization than benzene (resonance energy 117 kJ/mol in pyridine vs. 150 kJ/mol in benzene).

 The ring atoms in the pyridine molecule are sp2-hybridized.
 The nitrogen is involved in the π-bonding aromatic system using its unhybridized p orbital.
 The lone pair is in an sp2 orbital, projecting outward from the ring in the same plane as the σ bonds.
 As a result, the lone pair does not contribute to the aromatic system but importantly influences the chemical properties of pyridine, as it easily supports bond formation via an electrophilic attack.
 However, because of the separation of the lone pair from the aromatic ring system, the nitrogen atom cannot exhibit a positive mesomeric effect.

-Many analogues of pyridine are known where N is replaced by other heteroatoms (see figure below).
+Many analogues of pyridine are known where N is replaced by other heteroatoms from the same column of the Periodic Table of Elements (see figure below).
 Substitution of one C–H in pyridine with a second N gives rise to the diazine heterocycles (C4H4N2), with the names pyridazine, pyrimidine, and pyrazine.